 Warts are universal skin problem affecting young and adults of both genders.
 They are skin overgrowth caused by various types of human papilloma virus (HPV).
 Warts are the most common clinical manifestation of HPV infection, occurring on virtually any cutaneous surface, most frequently on the hands, feet, legs, genitals, face and even on the scalp.

 Warts in general are non cancerous skin growths and do not pose any health risk.
 They are asymptomatic, however when present on scalp, accidental scraping or a cut may lead to bleeding and infection.
+Warts on scalp usually are not visible to others as the hair covers it, but a person having it may find it annoying while combing or washing his hair.

 Scalp warts appear as fine finger like projection, a characteristic feature of filiform type of warts.
 Most warts regress spontaneously over a period of time.